AlonKellner/alonkellner.github.io/_posts/he-il/2024-08-14-lessons-from-launch.md

 These are not what you think, it's not that real good group that has very high quality posts, or the super niche group with real industry experts.
 No, those are just smaller Mainstream Communities.

-Expert Communities are not those with Domain Experts - but with Open-Source Experts.
+Expert Communities are not those with Domain Experts - but those with Open-Source Experts.

 Find those that can relate to you, those that know what it's like to be a new open-source because they've been there.